passlab/omptrace/README.md

-# Visu and power steering tool using OMPT
+# OMPTool for performance measurement, tracing and auto-steering support

 ## Prerequisite and Installation
 1. OpenMP implementation that supports OMPT interface, which is the towards_tr4 branch of https://github.com/OpenMPToolsInterface/LLVM-openmp/tree/towards_tr4